lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="formatting-methods">Methods</h4>

-Method declration is placed on a single line if it fits most of display screens without a carry-over.
+A method declaration is placed on a single line if it can fit most display screen widths without a carry-over.
 Otherwise each parameter is placed on its own line and match the beginning of the previous one.
-Return type carries on the last parameter's line.
+Return type carries on to the last parameter's line.

 **Do**: